IllusionMods/BreastPhysicsController/README.md

 # KK_BreastPhysicsController
-This plugin enable to control DynamicBone's some parameters of breast in Koikatsu!
+This plugin adds more controls over parameters of breast DynamicBones in some games by Illusiuon.

-## Install
+## How to install
-Put this plugin in KoikatsuGameRoot/BepinEx directory.
+1. Install the latest versions of BepinEx v5, BepisPlugins and ModdingAPI.
-Requiere KKAPI ver1.2 and BepisPlugins r9(ExtensibleSaveFormat).
+2. Extract the release for your game into the game directory.
+The dll should end up inside the BepinEx\plugins directory.

-## Description
+## How to use
-### Control DynamicBone's parameters
+1. Press the "P" key at any time to open the Control Window.
-Press Key "P" at anytime, and ControlWindow appear. on the window, select character you want to control.
+2. In the window, select the character you want to control.
-Check "enable" if you want to enable this plugin for the character, and edit slider or text_field some parameters.
+3. Check "Enable" to activate this plugin for the selected character, then use the sliders or text fields to adjust various parameters.

-### Save and load parameters
+## Data Saving
-DynamicBone's parameters controlled by this plugin is saved in character_card when you save the card if check "enable".
+The DynamicBone parameters managed by this plugin are saved to the character card when you save the card, provided "Enable" is checked.
-And when you load the card, this plugin load DynamicBone's parameters saved in the card by this plugin too.
+When you load the card, the plugin will also load the DynamicBone parameters previously saved to the card.